craigmcmeechan/react-resizable-hastabs/README.md

 `false` by default.

-#### `handleStyles?: HandleStyles;`

-The `handleStyles` property is used to override the style of one or more resize handles.
-Only the axis you specify will have its handle style replaced.
-If you specify a value for `right` it will completely replace the styles for the `right` resize handle, but other handle will still use the default styles.

 #### `handleComponent?: HandleComponent;`

 The `handleComponent` property is used to pass a React Component to be rendered as one or more resize handle.
 For example, this could be used to use an arrow icon as a handle..

-#### `handleWrapperClass?: string;`

-The `handleWrapperClass` property is used to override the className of resize handles wrapper.

 #### `directions?: Directions;`